rch16/RecycleHelper/README.md

 This repo documents the design and development of RecycleHelper, a persuasive smartphone app for improving recycling performance that was created as my Final Year Project for an MEng degree in Electrical and Electronic Engineering at Imperial College London.

+The app provides resources to allow users find out how to recycle 100+ items, and currently provides specific information for the following locations:
+Location specific information is currently provided for:
+* London, W9, W13, SW7, N20, E15
+* Leeds, LS6
+* St Albans, AL3
+* Rickmansworth, WD3
+* Cardiff, CF5
+And generic information for the rest of the UK.
+Persuasive techniques are employed to help motivate users to improve their recycling behaviour - for more information, please see the Final Report.

 ![alt text](https://github.com/rch16/FYP/blob/master/App%20Development/Version%203/App%20Screenshots/Onboarding.png)
 ![alt text](https://github.com/rch16/FYP/blob/master/App%20Development/Version%203/App%20Screenshots/Homescreen.png)
 ![alt text](https://github.com/rch16/FYP/blob/master/App%20Development/Version%203/App%20Screenshots/Search.png)